 The Executive Team of Te Puni Kōkiri is Chief Executive Michelle Hippolite and four Deputy Chief Executives

-Michelle Hippolite (Waikato, Rongowhakaata and Te Aitanga-a-Māhaki) has been Chief Executive of Te Puni Kōkiri since December 2012.
-During this time she has led the process to transform Te Puni Kōkiri to a new way of working to achieve the organisation’s long term outcomes.
+In the last five years as head of the Ministry she has led the process to transform Te Puni Kōkiri to a new way of working and operating to achieve long term outcomes for whānau, hapū, iwi and Māori communities.

-Michelle has held senior roles in the Public Service and wider State sector.
-A career highlight was providing leadership in government on the establishment of the Māori Television Service, and for strategies around reo Māori.
+Having held several senior roles in the Public Service and wider State sector as well as within her community.
+A career highlight for Michelle was providing leadership in government on the establishment of the Māori Television Service, and for strategies around te reo Māori revitalisation.

 Michelle is currently the Chair of Te Kura Māori o Porirua and serves as a Public Sector Trustee on the Equal Employment Opportunities (EEO) Trust.

 It’s a role that allows her to utilise her strong interest in regional development.

-Prior to that she was Director Operations for Whānau Ora from November 2010, a role she came to after serving as a member on the Taskforce on Whānau–Centred Initiatives which led to the development of Whānau Ora.
+Di was formerly the Director Operations for Whānau Ora from November 2010, a role she came to after serving as a member on the Taskforce on Whānau–Centred Initiatives which led to the development of Whānau Ora.